Tuesday, May 21, 2013

 “It’s important to choose the right version.”

-There are two versions of Python that are currently being developed: 2.x and 3.x.
+.
 It’s important to make the right choice ,because there are several differences between the two.
 Once you’ve learned one, it can be a bit annoying to have to transition to the other.
 In this series, we’ll be working through version 2.7.1.
 You may want to go this route in order to follow along with the videos and articles in this series.
 That said, most things should work with either version.
 Version two has much more support from third party libraries, whereas version three has more features, and plenty of bug fixes and refinements.

 To make things easier, a lot of features that are being added to version three have also being added to version two, so there’s less need to worry about the differences.